What is valsartan?

 The recommended starting dose of Diovan for adults is 80 mg or 160 mg once per day.
 Your doctor may prescribe a higher dose or a diuretic for more significant reductions in blood pressure.
 The maximum dose may be increased up to 320 mg.

-The addition of a diuretic shows a more significant effect than increasing starting dose.
-The oral tablets can take at a fixed time in the day or after consulting your doctor.
+The addition of a diuretic shows a more significant effect than increasing the starting dose.
+The oral tablets can be taken at a fixed time in the day or after consulting your doctor.
 The impact of the dose may be seen within 2 weeks but the maximum reduction of blood pressure is generally attained after 4 weeks.

 The starting dose for pediatric patients aged between 6 to 16 years is 1.3 mg/kg once per day with a maximum dose of 40 mg per day.
 Your doctor can maintain the dose up to 2.7 mg/kg per day according to patient response.